MatthieuVeillon/javascriptjourney/content/blog/class/index.md

 ####Prototypal Inheritance (or truly delegation)

 We've already seen how an object can "inherit" from an other object.
-But Inheritance is traditionnaly the mechanism from which a class inherits from an other and not the relation between an instance and a class.
+But Inheritance is traditionally the mechanism from which a class inherits from an other and not the relation between an instance and a class.

 See the 2 relations below :